cssconf/2017.cssconf.eu/CONTRIBUTING.md

 ## Reporting Bugs

-The right place to tell us about a bug you found is our [github issue-tracker][https://github.com/cssconf/2017.cssconf.eu/issues].
+The right place to tell us about a bug you found is our [Github Issue Tracker][].
 Please make sure to be as precise as possible and include all relevant information for us to find the problem.

 ## Code of Conduct

-Everyone collaborating on the projects for cssconf.eu has to adhere to our [Code of conduct][http://2015.cssconf.eu/code-of-conduct/].
+Everyone collaborating on the projects for cssconf.eu has to adhere to our [Code of Conduct][].

 In the shortest possible form: Please do your best to make CSSconf EU and working its related projects a positive experience for everyone.